Speed

 🎓 Learning Context

-📌 When to Use: Discussing construction, building materials
+📌 When to Use: When discussing building materials or construction projects

-🚫 When NOT to Use: Referring to a solid brick or block
+🚫 When NOT to Use: Not for a solid block or a general container

 Context Tags